aghontpi/watchlist/README.md

 # WatchList

-> ACTIVELY IN DEVELOPMENT
+> NOT COMPLETE YET, ACTIVELY IN DEVELOPMENT

 ## What is this?

-A react native application, thus userStories has not been posted, will make it public after a significant portion of work is completed.
+A react native application, _In development_ thus userStories has not been posted, will make it public after a significant portion of work is completed.

 ## Overview